Meekrat34/M34/README.md

 I am new to git, so please be patient with me.

 I have them broken down in sections.
-Each file has variables at the beggining.
+Each file calls variables at the beggining from the settings.conf file.
 Adjust to your system or it may(probably will) fail.

 install_base